 A couple of years ago, PepsiCo celebrated National Disability Employment Month in October with a special campaign named “You Belong Here.”
 The goal was to give a voice to the disabled individuals working within the company.

 25. User experience

-Ikea turned this concept upside down, by putting the onus of the user experience on the buyer.
-The customers have to choose, carry (heavy furniture or not), take it home, and assemble by themselves.
-So instead of being completely customer-centric, some aspects of it can even induce pain in customers.
-However, it makes sure that the instruction manuals are extremely intuitive, thus making the assembly process quite smooth, while staying a fun challenge.
+IKEA turned this concept upside down by putting the onus of the user experience on the buyer.
+The customers must choose, carry (heavy furniture or not), take it home, and assemble it by themselves.

-Service levels can really bring an added level of differentiation, especially if other brands are not really making it easy for the customer.
+Service levels can bring an added level of differentiation, especially if other brands are not making it easy for the customer.